 If essential raw materials are not available to manufacture our products, we could be materially adversely affected.
-Certain raw materials we use in the manufacture of our products are available from a limited number of suppliers.
+Certain raw materials we use in the manufacture of our products and FASL LLC uses in the manufacture of its products are available from a limited number of suppliers.
+For example, we are dependent on key chemicals from a limited number of suppliers and rely on a few foreign companies to supply the majority of certain types of integrated circuit packages we purchase.
+Similarly, FASL LLC purchases commercial non-Flash memory die, such as SRAM, from third party suppliers and incorporates these die into its MCP products.
 Interruption of supply or increased demand in the industry could cause shortages and price increases in various essential materials.
-If we are unable to procure certain of these materials, we might have to reduce our manufacturing operations.
+If we or FASL LLC are unable to procure certain of these materials, we or FASL LLC might have to reduce our manufacturing operations.
 Such a reduction could have a material adverse effect on us.

 Our operations in foreign countries are subject to political and economic risks, which could have a material adverse effect on us.
 Nearly all product assembly and final testing of our microprocessor products are performed at our manufacturing facilities in Malaysia, and Singapore; or by subcontractors in the United States and Asia.
-Nearly all product assembly and final testing of Spansion products are performed at FASL LLC's manufacturing facilities in Malaysia, Thailand, China and Japan.
+Nearly all product assembly and final testing of Spansion products are performed at FASL LLC's facilities in Malaysia, Thailand, and China.
 We manufacture our microprocessors in Germany.
-We also depend on foreign foundry suppliers and joint ventures for the manufacture of a portion of our finished silicon wafers and have international sales operations.
+We also depend on foreign foundry suppliers for the production of our Personal Connectivity Solutions and chipset products, international joint ventures for the manufacture of optical photomasks that we intend to use in the manufacture of our microprocessors, and we have international sales operations.